Ilyass-42/lost-in-darija/README.md

 ## 📚 Dataset

 The translation model was fine-tuned on **[DODa — Darija Open Dataset](https://github.com/darija-open-dataset/dataset)**, the largest open-source English ↔ Darija parallel corpus, containing ~86,000 translated sentences.
-DODa covers both Arabic-script and Latin-script Darija, and accounts for the dialect's characteristic code-switching between Arabic, French, and Spanish.
+DODa covers both Arabic-script and Latin-script Darija.

 Only the `sentences.csv` file was used, filtered to the `eng` → `darija_ar` (Arabic script) column pair, yielding ~48,800 clean pairs split 81/9/10 into train/val/test sets.